 Are funds available specifically for captioning?

 Yes, there are funds available specifically for producing captioning.
-While the U.S. Department of Education is still the major source of caption funding, a good deal of captioning today is made possible by corporate support.
+While the U.S. Department of Education is still a major source of caption funding, a good deal of captioning today is made possible by corporate support.
 Corporate contributions supplement or match those allotted by a program's producer and its distributor (i.e., the broadcast or cable network or syndicator).
 Contact the Media Access Group for more information about becoming a corporate sponsor, or to learn more about grant-funding opportunities.

-To locate captioning service providers consult the DO-IT Knowledge Base article, Where can I find vendors who provide captioning services?
+To locate captioning service providers, consult the DO-IT Knowledge Base article, Where can I find vendors who provide captioning services?